^

 Coronary angiography

-It is indicated to patients with aortic stenosis for the purpose of verification of concomitant IHD, as well as before aortic valve replacement (AUC) to determine the extent of surgical intervention.
+It is indicated for patients with aortic stenosis to verify concomitant coronary artery disease, as well as before aortic valve replacement (AVR) to determine the extent of surgical intervention.